happytudouni/SourceSpaceFCAnalysis_DCN/README.md

      %   participantnumber: an arbitrary participant number.
 Used for loading and saving the data.
      ```

-2. Run the source-space FC analysis for all participants
+2. Run the source-space FC analysis for all participants and frequency bands

      > type ```edit RunAnalysis4All``` in the command window
-     > change the parameters for the SourceSpaceFCanalysis_PPS program from line 31 to 40
-     > type the name of the program in the command window and hit enter
+     > This program will run the analysis for all frequency bands and participants in different age groups.

      ```matlab
      RunAnalysis4All
      ```